You are currently viewing Best United Kingdom travel tips (from a local)

 The UK is a land of contradictions, and packing for a trip to the UK isn’t easy.
 Depending on your plans and the time of year you’re visiting, you’ll need to pack appropriately.

-Here are a few things to pack no matter when you are visiting (some are on Flytrippers’ list of the 6 only truly essential travel items):
+Here are a few things to pack no matter when you are visiting (in addition to Flytrippers’ list of the 6 only truly essential travel items):

 How to visit the UK like a local?

 Sure, there are some fantastic sites to see in London, but the UK is more than one city!
-The UK is actually more than one country even: we have 4 countries, as we call our 4 regions.
+As mentioned, the UK is actually more than one country even: we have 4 countries, as we call our 4 regions.
 So the UK has a lot to offer.

 But you’ll get to see the best of the UK by giving yourself some time to explore away from the tourist crowds.